MacRover/GDSC-ROS-Workshop/README.md

 8. Type: `echo "source /opt/ros/melodic/setup.bash" >> ~/.bashrc && source ~/.bashrc`
 and press enter.

-For installing on a Linux computer (like a Raspberry Pi), open a terminal prompt, start at step 5, and follow the same instructions.
+For installing on a Linux computer, open a terminal prompt, start at step 5, and follow the same instructions.
+If you're using a Raspberry Pi, check out this guide: http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Melodic%20on%20the%20Raspberry%20Pi

 # Demo 1